Cubic-Vyper/MicroStir-25/README.md

 # MicroStir-25
 A compact portable magnetic stirrer.
 My goal is to make this only 25mm thick

+I'm making this because I mix koolaid (powder) all the time and it takes a wihle with a spoon.
+Then I saw a heated magnetic stirrer in a video and decied it would be a fun challenge to design my own.

 Bill Of Materials

 <img width="865" height="384" alt="image" src="https://github.com/user-attachments/assets/3bf06b00-cbe8-4152-9989-d261b1e49261" />